alexkyllo/alexkyllocom/content/posts/make-is-all-you-need.md

 ---
 title: "Make Is All You Need"
 date: 2019-12-30T18:03:52-08:00
-draft: true
+draft: false
 ---

-As a data analyst mostly working with high level languages and GUI tools, I thought of [GNU Make](https://www.gnu.org/software/make/) as a tool (from 1976!) for building Linux binaries from compiled languages like C, and it didn't occur to me how it could be useful in my workflow.
+As a data analyst mostly working with high level languages and GUI tools, I thought of [GNU Make](https://www.gnu.org/software/make/) as a tool (from 1976!) for building Linux binaries from compiled languages, and it didn't occur to me how it could be useful in my workflow.
+Make is usually part of any curriculum for software engineers learning C/C++, but I seldom if ever see it mentioned in data science courses or tutorials.

-Today, I use make for all of my software and data science projects, and I consider it the most important tool for reproducibility.
-Plus it's language-agnostic so it's perfect for teams where different people use R, Python, or other languages for their analysis code.
+Today, I use Make for all of my software and data science projects, and I consider it the most important tool for reproducibility.
+It ships with Linux and Mac, and there is a [Windows installer](http://gnuwin32.sourceforge.net/packages/make.htm) available.
+I love that it's language-agnostic, so it's perfect for teams where different people use R, Python, or other languages for their analysis code.
+It also gives you a "single point of contact" for all the scripts and commands that need tobe run for your project, so you can just type `make` or `make [task name]` instead of having to remember and re-type each command.

 The [GNU Make Manual](https://www.gnu.org/software/make/manual/make.html) is quite approachable while also providing great detail, but in a nutshell,